Let's talk Grenache on International Grenache Day!

 For a wine to be labelled as a single varietal wine, it only needs to contain 85% or more of that grape variety.

 Grenache is the ultimate wine to enjoy with food because it goes with such a wide range of dishes.
-Try charcuterie, soft cheeses, grilled meats and lightly spiced dishes or curries.
-Grenache can even pair well with more meaty fish such as tuna.
-Don’t forget about your favourite pasta dishes too –bellissimo.
+Whether you’re enjoying charcuterie, soft cheeses, grilled meats, or lightly spiced dishes, Grenache is sure to complement your meal.
+It even pairs well with meatier fish like tuna and don’t forget about your favourite pasta dishes too –bellissimo.

 The Millbrook Regional GSM is one of our most popular red wines and consistently sells out every year.